confidential-computing/governance/TAC/Meetings/2022/2022-10-06/CCC-TAC-Minutes-2022-10-06.md

 	  * Will merge by next meeting if no objections
 	* Proposal to include attestation in definition of Confidential Computing #135 https://github.com/confidential-computing/governance/pull/135
+	  * The TAC voted by affirmation to approve the change and take it to the Governing Board for ratification
 	  * ACTION: [Kurt] add this to Governing Board agenda
 	* Narrow list of example technologies #140
 	  * https://github.com/confidential-computing/governance/pull/140